- All rooftops and valleys to be cleared of branches, leaves and debris

 - Before and after digital photos

-The gutters lining the perimeter of your property do more than look pretty.
+Although your drainage systems are often overlooked, the gutters lining the perimeter of your property do more than look pretty.
 These fixtures are useful for keeping falling water away from the sensitive areas of your home or business.
-It is a good system until your gutters become clogged up with debris.
-If this is the case for your property, let our Gorillas get you back up and running with our Dartmouth gutter cleaning.
+Something as simple as a basic Dartmouth eavestrough cleaning is enough to keep your system passable for falling rain and snow melt.
+This is a great system in theory, but putting it to practice requires an experienced hand.
+If you are noticing slow draining around your home or commercial space, let our Gorillas get you back up and running with our Dartmouth gutter cleaning.

 Dartmouth Gutter Cleaning: The Gorilla Method

 There are not a lot of areas around your property that are water-tight, so keeping the exterior of your space dry or running smoothly, is an important part of maintenance.
 If water backs up in your gutters, it can soften building materials, causing damage and even holes to the interior of your home or business.
 By making your Dartmouth gutter cleaning a part of routine maintenance, you limit the amount of damage that back-up causes.
 The build-up that has formed within your gutters comes in layers, one that is superficial and one that acts as a foundation layer.
 This foundation layer can be just about impossible to remove by hand, but our Gorillas come prepared with specialty vacuums.
 Once these gutters are sucked dry, your system is tested to ensure water is able to flow freely.